 I Hate You Mommy – It’s Not Easy Being a Mom

-it’s inevitable.
-There will come a time when that picture perfect child of yours you know the one with the fat cheeks and angelic eyes looks at you with anger flaring from his or her nostrils and shouts, ‘I hate you Mommy!’”
-If you’re lucky, you won’t have to hear it for a very long time and by then: the angelic appearance will have long worn off.
-However, most parents hear this shrill, heartbreaking slap in the face during the toddler or elementary years.
-Depending on your child and your reaction to it, you may hear it more than once as well.
-In handling the situation, it is ultimately important to set aside your own disheartened and heavy feelings for a few minutes.
-Not necessarily, to ‘never let them see you cry,’” but so you can be clear that it IS NOT a statement that will be tolerated in your home.
+It’s inevitable.
+There will come a time when that picture-perfect child of yours—the one with the chubby cheeks and angelic eyes—looks at you with anger flaring from their nostrils and shouts, “I hate you, Mommy!”
+If you’re lucky, you won’t have to hear it for a very long time, and by then, their angelic appearance will have long since worn off.
+However, most parents encounter this heartbreaking slap in the face during the toddler or elementary years.
+Depending on your child and your reaction, you might hear it more than once.

 Share: